gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 * In case destination with the same name is defined both in environment destination and destination service, the destination configuration will load from the environment.
 * Destinations on destination service instance level are supported.
 * Only destination client certificates of type p12 are supported.
+* Only destination trust certificates of the type privacy-enhanced mail (PEM) are supported.

 ### UAA configuration